slateci/slate-kubespray-alpha/README.md

 git checkout feature-keepalived-cloud-provider
 ```

 Prepare the Ansible host Inventory in `inventory/inventory.ini` using the example file `inventory/inventory.example` as a reference.
-When complete, it should look similar to this:
+For our setup, it is the following:

 ```
 [kube-master]
-master-01
+slate-01
-master-02
+slate-02
-master-03
+slate-03

 [etcd]
-master-01
+slate-01
-master-02
+slate-02
-master-03
+slate-03

 [kube-node]
-node-01
+slate-01
-node-02
+slate-02
-node-03
+slate-03

 [k8s-cluster:children]
 kube-node